-Bullying is when somebody deliberately hurts you physically (e.g. punching or kicking) or mentally (e.g. name calling) over a period of time.
+Bullying is when somebody deliberately hurts you physically (e.g. punching or kicking) or mentally (e.g. name calling), many times over a period of time.
+There are lots of different types of bullying and all of them are hurtful.
+This includes cyber bullying.